evanTheTerribleWarrior/Twilio-Outbound-Messaging/README.md

 # View your app at https://[my-runtime-url].twil.io/index.html
 ```

-## Examples
+## Example

+1. First you need to authenticate.
+Make sure your .env contains strong Username/Password/Secret

-1. Load your data in a CSV that will auto generate the relevant columns.
+2. Load your data in a CSV that will auto generate the relevant columns.
 Review any rows with empty Numbers value

-2. Click "Check Numbers" (including the Password you have set) to view any numbers with wrong structure, for example too many or too few digits
+3. Click "Check Numbers" to view any numbers with wrong structure, for example too many or too few digits
 ![Check Numbers](https://user-images.githubusercontent.com/54394422/165508332-2bfa1915-067b-4d7e-857d-1c3e33a76547.png)

+It is mandatory to fix errors found here, either by removing or editing the row containing the number.
+Note: You can also use Advanced Lookup ("Check Carrier Type") to look for non-mobile numbers (e.g. landline).
+Although it is not mandatory to fix these errors to send the messages, we strongly suggest you clean up as much as possible the set of numbers before sending

-3. Once errors are fixed, you can click "Send Numbers" and monitor the progress of your messages
+4. Once errors are fixed, you can click "Send Numbers" and monitor the progress of your messages
 ![Send Messages](https://user-images.githubusercontent.com/54394422/165508345-90c4e9c4-9437-44a2-a542-2239cb8bb101.png)

+## Test It!

+A sample .csv is included that you can load and play around.
+It has certain elements like malformed numbers, empty number fields etc in order for you to check and validate the app behaviour

+## Considerations

+- As above, ensure the secret used to allow the requests and the credentials are not easily guessable

 ## Credits
 This repository is built upon the following: